• Communications

 • Aim for simple data visualization.
 Complex graphs and charts can be hard to interpret, so look for simple icons and stats that support a specific idea within your presentation.

 • Limit distracting animations or transitions.
 Good animation should do only just enough to draw attention to a specific point.
-But exercise judgement and when in doubt, do without — good slide animations become bad slide animations simply by trying to do too much.
+But exercise judgment and, when in doubt, do without — good slide animations become bad slide animations simply by trying to do too much.
 As the presenter, it’s better to explain your points yourself instead of relying on complex animations to do it for you.

 Watch an example of a presentation with simple, engaging slides below: